Bruce Marchiano

 Bruce Marchiano (born February 5, 1956) is an American actor and author best known for his portrayals of Jesus Christ in the Visual Bible film series.

 Early life

 Marchiano was born in Los Angeles, California on February 5, 1956.
 His father is of Italian descent and his mother is of Syrian descent and he has one brother.
-He attended Catholic school until graduating.
+He attended Catholic schools until graduating from Servite High School in Anaheim, California in 1973.
 A Dustin Hoffman film he saw in theaters when he was young inspired him to be an actor and he acted throughout high school.

 Marchiano earned his B.A. in economics from California State University, Fullerton and a J.D. degree from Western State University.
 He passed the State Bar of California in 1980 but only actively practiced law in 2019.

 Career

 Acting career

 Marchiano's first role was a 1985 episode of Murder, She Wrote, which was followed by appearances in LA Law, Columbo, and the low-budget horror film, Curse II: The Bite.

 As of 2021, he has played Jesus in at least ten films; Higher Level Agency claims he has appeared as Jesus in more movies than any other actor.
 In the 2009 film Road to Emmaus, he portrayed Jesus' mysterious post-resurrection appearance to two disciples as described in the Gospel of Luke.
 He also voiced an animated Jesus in the children's animation Lion of Judah.
 In 2012, Marchiano portrayed Jesus in Apostle Peter and the Last Supper, a film about St. Peter recalling his early days as he prepares for his martyrdom in Rome.
 In 2014 he appeared as Jesus in The Week that Changed the World.